android-sms-gateway/docs-web/docs/features/multi-sim.md

 1. Ensure that your device supports multiple SIM cards and that they are properly installed.
 2. Verify that the app has the necessary permissions to access and use all SIM cards.
 3. Check the app's logs for any error messages related to SIM card access or usage.
+4. Make sure your device's SIM cards are active and have sufficient credit or data allowance.
+5. Restart the app and/or device if persistent issues occur.

 For further assistance, please contact our [support team](mailto:support@sms-gate.app).